chrisnoonan98675/site/xl-deploy/how-to/changing-passwords-in-xl-deploy.markdown

 ## Change the encryption key password

 Passwords that are stored in the repository are encrypted with a secret key.
-This password encryption key is stored in a keystore file called `conf/repository-keystore.jceks`.
+This password encryption key is stored in a keystore file called `<XLDEPLOY_SERVER_HOME>/conf/repository-keystore.jceks`.
 This keystore file is optionally protected with a password.
 If a password is set, you need to enter the password when the XL Deploy server starts up.

-To change the keystore password, you can use the `keytool` utility that is part of the Java JDK distribution.
-Usage:
+To change the keystore password, you can use the `keytool` utility that is part of the Java JDK distribution:

     keytool -storepasswd -keystore conf/repository-keystore.jceks -storetype jceks